 The Inner Harbor

-No trip to Victoria is complete without spending some time on the inner harbor.
-Surrounded by the city, the inner harbor is a favorite among locals and tourists for its stunning views of the mountains, sea, and old part of Victoria.
+No trip to Victoria is complete without spending some time in Victoria’s inner harbor.
+Surrounded by the city, the area is a favorite among locals and visitors for its stunning views of the mountains, sea, and historic part of Victoria.
 It’s well worth a walk after dinner when the sun is setting, and the mountains turn a dusky grey-pink.
 Both the Empress Hotel and the Parliament Buildings are adorned with white lights all year round – adding to the beautiful atmosphere of the area at night.

 Victoria has long been a favorite travel spot for Canadians but languished in the shadows of Vancouver with international visitors.
-Lately, the trend has been changing as more international travelers have bypassed the bright lights of the big city and opted for this laid back and historical travel destination.
+Lately, the trend has been changing as more international travelers bypass the bright lights of the big city and opt for this laid back and historical travel destination.